 - A. Additional applicable requirements become applicable to the facility with remaining permit term of three or more years. - B. Additional requirements, including excess emissions requirements, become applicable to this source under Title IV of the Clean Air Act.
-Excess emissions offset plans for this source shall become part of this permit upon approval by the U.S. EPA. - C. The Director or the U.S. EPA finds that a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of this permit. - D. The Director or the U.S. EPA determines that the permit must be revised or revoked to assure compliance with the applicable requirements.
+Excess emissions offset plans for this source shall become part of this permit upon approval by the U.S. EPA. - C. The Director or the U.S. EPA finds that a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of this permit.

+D. The Director or the U.S. EPA determines that the permit must be revised or revoked to assure compliance with the applicable requirements.

-2.28 Construction and Operation Permits [Sections 3Q .0100 and .0300]
+2.28 Construction and Operation Permits [Sections 3Q-0100 and-0300]

-A construction and operating permit shall be obtained by the permittee for any proposed new or modified facility or emission source which is not exempted from having a permit prior to the beginning of construction or modification; in accordance with all applicable provisions of Sections 3Q .0100 and .0300.
+A construction and operating permit shall be obtained by the permittee for any proposed new or modified facility or emission source which is not exempted from having a permit prior to the beginning of construction or modification, in following the procedures under Sec.
+3Q-0500 (except for Sec.
+3Q-0504) or a construction and operation permit following the procedures under Sec.
+3Q-0504 and filing a complete application to modify the construction and operation permit to meet the requirements of Section 3Q-0500.
+If the procedures under Sec.
+3Q-0504 are followed, the application to meet the requirements of Section 3Q-0500 shall be submitted:

-- 2.29 Permit Modifications [Sec.
-3Q-0514, Sec.
-3Q-0515, Sec.
-3Q-0516, Sec.
-3Q-0517, Sec.
-3Q-0523 and Sec.
-3Q-0524] - A. Permit modifications may be subject to the requirements of Sec.
-3Q-0514, Sec.
-3Q-0515, Sec.
-3Q-0516 and Sec.
-3Q-0524. - B. Changes made pursuant to Sec.
-3Q-0523(a) and (b) do not require a permit modification.

-- C. The permittee shall submit an application for reopening for cause in accordance with Sec.
+- A. within 12 months of beginning operation if the modification does not contravene or conflict with a condition in the existing permit, or - B. before beginning operation if the significant modification contravenes or conflicts with a condition in the existing permit. - 2.29 Permit Modifications [Sec.
+3Q-0514, 0515, 0516, 0517, 0523 and 0524] - A. Permit modifications may be subject to the requirements of Sec.
+3Q-0514, 0515, 0516 and 0524. - B. Changes made pursuant to Sec.
+3Q-0523(a), Section 502(b)(10) changes, and (b), Off-permit changes do not require a permit modification.
+The permittee shall notify the Director and U.S. EPA Region 4, Air Permits Section at least seven days before making a 502(b)(10) change. - C. The permittee shall submit an application for reopening for cause in accordance with Sec.
 3Q-0517 if notified by this Office. - D. To the extent that emissions trading is allowed under FCAQTC Subchapter 3D, including subsequently adopted maximum achievable control technology standards, emissions trading shall be allowed without permit revision pursuant to Sec.
-3Q-.0523(c).

-2.30 Insignificant Activities [Sec.
-3Q-0503 and Sec.
-3Q-0508(i)(15)]
+3Q-0523(c). - 2.30 Insignificant Activities [Sec.
+3Q-0503 and 0508(i)(15)]